-The Partner will work in collaboration with the one-stop center to report data accordingly into the statewide database for job seekers and employers, PAIRIN, currently called Connecting Colorado and other databases as needed, appropriate, and requested.
+The Partner will work in collaboration with the one-stop center to report data accordingly into Connecting Colorado and other databases as needed, appropriate, and requested.

 The Parties will ensure that the collection and use of any information, systems, or records that contain personally identifiable information will be limited to purposes that support the programs and activities described in this MOU as part of the Arapahoe/Douglas Workforce Center service delivery system.